 The drawbacks?
-Most experience initial irritation, such as peeling, extreme dryness and redness.
+When using a retinol cream, you may experience initial irritation, such as peeling, extreme dryness and redness.

 “You have to be patient,” says Dr. Alastair Carruthers, a Vancouver dermatologist.
 “It can take from two to six months to see results.”
 And they’re a lifetime commitment; if you stop, age spots usually re-appear within weeks and wrinkles deepen again.

 Many cosmetic skincare lines offer anti-aging creams containing retinol, part of the vitamin A group of molecules.
 Retinol’s role in anti-aging creams is to soften skin and reduce the look of wrinkles.
 Retinol and retinoic acid are related – and both are referred to as retinoids – but retinol is far less irritating than the prescription acid.

 Gentler still are the various types of esters, also derivatives of vitamin A: These are listed on beauty product labels as retinyl acetate, retinyl linoleate, retinyl palmitate and retinyl proprionate.

 Because retinol degrades with exposure to light and air, you should choose one with packaging that blocks out both.

 Some dermatologists have said for years that OTC formulas barely contain enough retinol to make a noticeable difference to the skin.
 But an independent in vivo study, published in 2007 in the Archives of Dermatology, changed that.